1. How many holes can I drill out of one bit?

 9. What is the main difference between wet and dry core bits?

 Core bits need something to cool them.
 In the case of wet bits it is water.
 With dry bits it is air.
 When drilling with dry bits you should drill about a 1/2" and then pull the bit out to let it air cool (tip: dip the end of the core bit in a coffee can of water to speed up the cooling process).

-1. What are the important details in selecting a blade?
+1. What are the important details in selecting a diamond blade?

 There are lots of things to be concerned with when purchasing a blade.
 The right blade makes a job much easier.

 A) Bond Specs – How the diamonds are bonded to the blade is important.
 A soft bond is good for hard materials (concrete, pavers, granite, etc), and a hard bond is good for abrasive materials (asphalt, limestone green concrete, cinder block, etc).
 Using the incorrect bond will greatly decrease your blade life.

 B) Saw Horsepower - Make sure your blade is rated for the horsepower on your saw.
 This detail is often overlooked.
 A saw that has too much horsepower will use up a blade prematurely.

 C) Cooling Technique - Will you cool the blade with water or air?
 We suggest water.
 Make sure you have enough.
 If you use air you must allow the blade to cool every few feet of cut by running it at full speed outside of the cut.

 D) Blade Life vs Cutting Speed - Typically, there is an inverse relationship between cutting speed and blade life.
 If the operator makes a change, such as increasing cutting pressure to make a blade cut faster, blade life will tend to be shortened as a result.
 Likewise, if an operator wants to extend the blade's life, he can reduce cutting pressure and cut slower.